scov8/TO-DO_List/README.md

 5. Launch the project.

 ### Run to execute the bot

 To run the command below, move in the TO-DO_List

       sudo bash execute.sh

 1. Execute: catkin clean, then re-init and build;
 2. Execute: source devel/setup.bash;
 3. Launch the chatbot with the launch file 'dialogue.xml';
 4. Wait the configuration...;
-5. Your bot is ready to work. :-)
+5. Your bot is ready to work. :smile: